 Published five times a year by the American Association of School Librarians (AASL), a division of the American Library Association (ALA), Knowledge Quest is devoted to offering substantive information to assist building-level school librarians, supervisors, library educators, and other decision makers concerned with the development of school libraries.
 Articles address the integration of theory and practice in school librarianship and new developments in education, learning theory, and relevant disciplines.

 Knowledge Quest Online

-Knowledge Quest is available to AASL members and subscribers online through AASL eCOLLAB.
+Knowledge Quest is available to AASL members and subscribers online through the AASL Learning Library (ALL).
 For more information about the American Association of School Librarians, visit our home page at www.aasl.org.